-Validation work by Ebert et al. (2007) and Gehne et al. (2016) among others, demonstrates that numerical model estimates of precipitation can out-perform observational estimates at daily $0.25^{\circ} \times 0.25^{\circ}$ scale in the cool season over land.
+Validation work by Ebert et al. (2007) and Gehne et al. (2016) among others, demonstrates that numerical model estimates of precipitation can out-perform observational estimates at daily 0.25°x0.25° scale in the cool season over land.
 This stands in contrast to the poor performance by model estimates in tropical and subtropical conditions for day-to-day variations, diurnal cycle, and seasonal variation.
 The Multi-Satellite team's experience in isolating bias in input datasets and the flexible, error-sensitive behavior of the Kalman filter concept seem to suggest that IMERG is a natural platform for testing the joint use of observational and model-based precipitation estimates.
-This is particularly true given the expectation that the team will be exploring extension into polar regions (Subsection 3.13.4).
+This is particularly true given that IMERG is now extended into polar regions (Subsection 3.14.3).
 It is absolutely clear that the team intends to maintain a robust observation-only capability throughout GPM to support a variety of applications, not the least being validation of model estimates.
-However, a parallel joint observation-model product is a worthy contribution to the project and to advancing scientific understanding.
+However, a parallel joint observation-model product is a worthy contribution to the project and to advancing scientific understanding and societal benefit applications.